 Some clients look to their commercial real estate brokers in this market to draft or provide legal contracts (Leases, Purchase & Sales, contract addendums) but this is discouraged as it is viewed as practicing law without a license.
-The residential fill-in-the-blanks forms are viewed as inadequate for the complexities of a commercial transaction.
+The fill-in-the-blanks forms are viewed as inadequate for the complexities of a commercial transaction.
 Brokers CAN draft and provide “Letters of Intent” (LOI) to Purchase.
 A Commercial Real Estate Attorney drafts a Purchase & Sale Contract using a broker’s LOI.

 In commercial real estate the attorneys hold the contract deposits in escrow, not the brokers.

 There are a few key things that I advise buyers:

 - Be sure to meet with an environmental engineer before you write an offer in order to understand your time frame, cost & feasibility for environmental due diligence